scarletstudio/scarletstudio.github.io/_blog/guide-network.md

 - You can personalize your note further by mentioning their work.
 If they wrote a blog article you found helpful or some other contribution, you can mention that and share why you liked it.
 - If you do not hear back in two weeks, you can reply to your original email to ask if they would be willing to meet with you.
 If no response, you can follow up again one week later.
 After three follow-ups, you can assume they are too busy.
 - Do not reach out to a huge number of people.
 Try picking the three people you are most interested in.
 If one of them does not respond after your second follow up, you can reach out to another person.
-- Try not to reach out to more than one person from the same company.
-This makes it appear as if you are reaching out to anyone, rather than doing research on who you think will be most helpful to you.
+- Avoid reaching out to multiple people from the same company.
+This makes it appear as if you are reaching out to anyone, rather than researching who you think will be most helpful to you.
 - It is best to set up a video call, but if the person is too busy to schedule a meeting with you, they may be willing to answer your questions by email.
 You can offer that if they say they are not free to meet.
 If they are interested in your questions, they may offer to meet with you later on when they have more time.

 ### Step 3.
 Engage with the supporter